platformsh/platformsh-docs/src/golive/cdn.md

 ### 1 Basic HTTP Authentication

 #### Password protected
 You can password protect your project using [HTTP access control](https://docs.platform.sh/administration/web/configure-environment.html#http-access-control).

 Make sure that you generate a password of sufficient strength.
 You can then use share the password with your CDN provider.
 Make sure the CDN adds a header to authenticate correctly to your origin.

-Simply add a custom header to the origin request with the base64 encoded username:password.
+Add a custom header to the origin request with the base64 encoded username:password.

-`Authorization: Basic QWxhZGRpbjpPcGVuU2VzYW1l`
+For example: `Aladdin:OpenSesame` would become `Authorization: Basic QWxhZGRpbjpPcGVuU2VzYW1l`.

 #### IP whitelisting

 If your CDN does not support adding headers to the request to origin, you can allow the IP addresses of your CDN.

-*Note: you WILL have to update your configuration when your cdn updates their ip addresses*
+**note**: you WILL have to update your configuration when your cdn updates their ip addresses*

 List of ip ranges for:

 - [CloudFlare](https://www.cloudflare.com/ips/)
 - [Fastly](https://docs.fastly.com/en/guides/accessing-fastlys-ip-ranges)

-*For CloudFlare, using the HTTP access control described above is the recommended way of securing your origin.*
+**note**: For CloudFlare, using the HTTP access control described above is the recommended way of securing your origin.

 ### 2 Client authenticated TLS

 If your CDN offers this option, an alternative way of securing the connection is [client authenticated TLS](/configuration/routes/https.html#client-authenticated-tls).

-*Note: Please remember to permit your developers to access the origin by creating your own certificate else they won't be able to access the project url directly. (see below)*
+**note**: Please remember to permit your developers to access the origin by creating your own certificate or else they won't be able to access the project url directly. (see below)

 CloudFlare has [a very good article](https://support.cloudflare.com/hc/en-us/articles/204899617-Authenticated-Origin-Pulls) on what client authenticated TLS is, and how to set this up.